Former Astros GM Luhnow buys Spanish soccer club Leganés - WHIZ News

 Leganés is a modest club based in a neighborhood of southern Madrid.
 The team finished 12th in the 22-team second division last season.

-Two years ago, Luhnow and Astros manager AJ Hinch were suspended for one year by Major League Baseball after being found to have engineered a sign-stealing scheme using electronics during Houston’s run to the 2017 World Series title and again in the 2018 season.
+Two years ago, Luhnow and Astros manager AJ Hinch were suspended for one year by Major League Baseball after it was found that the team engineered a sign-stealing scheme using electronics during Houston’s run to the 2017 World Series title and again in the 2018 season.
 They were both subsequently fired in January 2020.

 Luhnow heads Blue Crow Sports, an investment group that he said includes investors from the United States, Mexico, El Salvador, Nicaragua and Canada.
 Earlier this month, Blue Crow Sports completed its acquisition of Mexican club Cancun FC.